 The following items are all included in this itinerary and tour package price -

-Day 1: Personal airport meet and greet - private transfer to your accommodation
+Day 1: Personal airport meet and greet service - private transfer to your accommodation

 Day 1: Your extensive tour documentation pack, support details, 24/7 freephone helpline, dining guidebook.
 Absolutely everything you need to enjoy your self-drive trip

 Day 4: Hairy Feet scenic film location tour